KinamSalad/Eventence/README.md

 <br>post_cat.html is the reward for user who contribute our EVENTENCES.
 <br>esc.html is the introducing about our team.
 <br>sign_up.html is the sign-up page of EVENTENCES.
+<br>All HTML file contains CSS styles and Javascript function.

 #### (2) Eventence/static